What’s the real difference between cat 6 and cat 7? If this question bothers you a lot, then we’re here to answer!

 However, if you want an ethernet cabling network for smart home or business work, then your cat 7 will suit you more!

 Got it but need more specs-rich info?
-Then see the following table that highlights the specifications and clear difference between cat6, cat7 cat 8!
+Then see the following table highlighting the specifications and clear difference between cat6 vs cat7, and cat 8!

 Class 2: Non-RJ 45